OctoPerf/jmx-agent/README.md

 - Download latest version from [Releases](https://github.com/OctoPerf/jmx-agent/releases),
 - Place it in a folder writeable by your user (Example: Documents on Windows),
-- Run via command line: *java - jar metrics-agent-X.x.x.jar*, Replace X.x.x by the version.
+- Run via command line: *java -jar -Djmx.rmi.host=HOSTNAME metrics-agent-X.x.x.jar*, Replace X.x.x by the version, and `HOSTNAME` by the hostname of your machine.

 The metrics agent takes a few seconds to start.
 It create a "native" folder in the location where its being run.
 The "native" folder contains DLLs and SOs to query operating system metrics.